Careers360 Logo

 • The NCERT Solutions for Class 11 are easy to understand and are presented in simple language.
 This encourages students to know the major concepts and perform well in exams.

 • Practising the exemplar questions will also give an idea of the chapter.
-For better revision, students can refer to the Class 11 Biology Chapter 11 Photosynthesis in Higher Plants Solutions.
+For better revision, students can refer to the Class 11 Biology Photosynthesis in Higher Plants question answer.

 NCERT Solutions for Class 11: Subject-wise

-Important Question of NCERT Class 11 Biology Chapter 11
+Important Questions of NCERT Class 11 Biology Chapter 11

-Below is an important question from the chapter, along with the detailed solution.
+Below are some of the important questions from the chapter, along with the detailed solutions.
 Referring to the NCERT Solutions for Class 11 Biology Chapter 11 Photosynthesis in Higher Plants helps students to know how to write answers in exams.

 Answer: